prathimacode-hub/Awesome_Python_Scripts/CONTRIBUTING_GUIDELINES.md

 ## Contributing Guidelines🙌

 This documentation contains a set of guidelines to help you during the contribution process.

 I'm happy to welcome all the contributions from anyone willing to add new scripts to this repository.
 Thank you for helping out and remember, **no contribution is too small.**

-## Template✔

-Before starting your contribution, kindly go through this template that needs to be followed for merging your PR successfully.

-- Create a folder with a meaningful repository name (If it's a hello world program, repository should look something like "HelloWorld" and file name as Hello_World.py)

-- Repository should include a File_Name.py, README.md and other related files (if any)

-- If there are any requirements or pre-requisites needed, do state them in requirements.txt file

-- The README.md file should be concise and clear about what the project is about and what it does

-- It should be documented briefly enough to let readers understand.
-Screenshot inclusion is must

 ## Steps to Contribute👩‍💻👨‍💻